kazhou/SPM/README.md

 ### Usage
 First, ensure that you have all the dependencies denoted in `requirements.txt`.
 Download the project and open the terminal/command line in the project folder.

-Note: on Windows, set the font of the command prompt window to `Lucida Console` font, due to issues with displaying UTF-8 symbols with PyInquirer.
+Note: due to issues with displaying UTF-8 symbols with PyInquirer on Windows, set the font of the command prompt window to `Lucida Console` and run `chcp 65001` before running the CLI.

 To run the CLI:
 ```bash